d12frosted/elpa-mirror/gnu/vertico-readme.txt

   │ 	'(read-only t cursor-intangible t face minibuffer-prompt)) │   (add-hook 'minibuffer-setup-hook #'cursor-intangible-mode) │
-  │   ;; Emacs 28: Hide commands in M-x which do not work in the current mode.
-  │   ;; Vertico commands are hidden in normal buffers.
-  │   ;; (setq read-extended-command-predicate
-  │   ;;       #'command-completion-default-include-p)
+  │   ;; Support opening new minibuffers from inside existing minibuffers.
+  │   (setq enable-recursive-minibuffers t)
   │
-  │   ;; Enable recursive minibuffers
+  │   ;; Emacs 28 and newer: Hide commands in M-x which do not work in the current │   ;; mode.
+Vertico commands are hidden in normal buffers.
+This setting is │   ;; useful beyond Vertico.
-  │   (setq enable-recursive-minibuffers t))
+  │   (setq read-extended-command-predicate #'command-completion-default-include-p)) └────
-  └────

   I recommend to give Orderless completion a try, which is different